Jskanda2/Wrangle-OpenStreetMap-Data/Wrangle OpenStreet Map Project.md

      (u'carribean,_roti', 1),
      (u'diner', 1),
      (u'filipino', 1)]

+### 4. Other ideas about the Dataset and additional Improvements.

+The first step in data analysis is to improve data quality.
+Data scientists correct spelling mistakes, handle missing data and weed out nonsense information.
+This is the most critical step in the data value chain, junk data will generate wrong results and mislead.
+It is especially important that this step will scale, since having continuous data value chain requires that incoming data will get cleaned immediately and at very high rates.

+Here, in the project we downloaded the metro extract from MapZen.
+Users have created scripts to import massive amounts of data from other sources, sometimes this can introduce additional issues such as incorrect values or superfluous information.

+Street name abbreviation and postcode values could be crosschecked when inputing a new address.
+Most countries have public APIs to retrieve addresses from postcodes, so it could be done, with the help of contributors around the world.
+This improvement could prevent a lot of wrong data inputs.
+It would definitely cause a positive impact which would affect users througout the world.
+On the other hand, a change like this decreases the freedom of the user when inputing new addresses.
+Since data could only be submitted if it was in accordance with the crosschecked value from another data source.
+These positive and negative impacts should be weighted before implementing this kind of improvement to the process.

+The Open Street Map input tool could have a phone format validator, varying from country to country, to avoid such a mess on the phones format.
+It could also separate multiple phones with a standard separator.
+It was one of the most difficult steps of the phone values wrangling.
+The fact that each country has a different standard format makes it difficult to implement this, but with the help of the open software community around Open Street Map it could be done.
+It would decrease the freedom of the user inputing the data, since the phone format would have to be validated to the standards.
+And every time the standards change, the validators would have to be updated.

+Also we can make some rules or patterns to input data which users follow everytime to input their data.
+This will also restrict users input in their native language and use unnecessary inputs.

+We can also use third party tools such as Mapbox and Google Maps API to improve the dataset.
+Mapbox provides a suite of digital mapping tools that allow custom maps to be quickly and easily added to applications.
+The Mapbox platform is open source and features textures, illustrations, custom markers, vector tiles, static maps, geocoding and more.
+Any GIS system is only as good as the data that's in it.
+ArcGIS provides a complete set of tools that give you the flexibility to store, edit, and manage data in a way that fits with your existing processes.

 ### 4. Conclusion

  Data wrangling is the process of transforming and mapping data from one "raw" data form into another format with the intent of making it more appropriate and valuable for a variety of downstream purposes such as analytics.
 In our data auditing we used only 3 regular expressions to check for certain patterns in the tags.
 It is a huge data set and it may have some irregular patterns also.
 It will take time to find and complete the task in time.